 1920, Apr.
 16: Ogden, Utah: Madame E. Guérin, representing the American and French Children’s League, spoke on the aims of the society and asked for the support of the women on Poppy Day, which is to be celebrated here tomorrow, when the population will be tagged in behalf of the work of the society.

 1920, Apr.
-17: A second ‘Poppy Day’ in Salt Lake City, Utah – but only in the afternoon, to compensate for the curtailment of the ‘Poppy Day on the 10th.
+17: A second ‘Poppy Day’ in Salt Lake City, Utah – but only from 2 p.m., to compensate for the curtailment of the ‘Poppy Day on the 10th.
 This included selling poppies at the Salt Lake-Seattle ball game.

 1920, Apr.
 22: Poppy Day in Preston, Idaho … after Anna and Georgina Marriott had initiated their “Poppy Day campaign” for “destitute children in France” in Preston.

 1920, Apr.
 22: In Caldwell, Idaho, a total of one hundred fifty High School girls carried out a “tag day” “for the benefit of French children in the devastated sections of France” The day was officially designated as “Poppy Day.”
 Local lady Mrs. Amelia Anderson was in charge of the campaign in Caldwell.
 “Tags to be sold are in the form of a poppy”.
 Georgina Marriott had addressed an audience there on 15 May – and recruited the girls.
 She was the accredited representative of Madame E. Guérin, the “French director of the movement”. $2000 was raised.
 (Caldwell Tribune, Idaho May 18).

 1920, Apr.
 24: Utah: Poppy Day Drives began 24 April in Brigham City, Logan, Park City & Provo.
 Many other places held Poppy Days (Le Semeur).

 1920, May 8: Poppy Day in Price, Utah.
 Mrs. Georgina Marriott visited to organise the Day on behalf of Madame Guérin.